 The AFA is not responsible for any costs or expenses incurred or damage suffered by any person resulting from an investigation by the AFA committee.
+Note: The procedure for dealing with incidents at flyball events and complaints of misconduct is

-Note: The procedure for dealing with incidents at flyball events and complaints of misconduct is contained in Appendix 15.
+Note: The procedure for dealing with incidents at flyball events and complaints of miscondu contained in Appendix 15.